jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 # Scanner/Parser Summary
 I was able to complete the `Scanner`, `ScannerImpl`, `Token` and `Parser` classes from scratch in one day.
 The class implementations are about 314 lines of code.
 The tests are an additional 231 lines of code, but they were mostly a translation of the design implementation unit test scenarios so that they could confirm `Parser` behavior.

 For the most part, the code flew out of my fingertips.
 The mathematical rigor I presented in [Scanner and Parser](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html) dictated most of the implementation.
-TDD allowed me to implement in small manageable chucks without concerns that I was breaking previous behavior.
+TDD allowed me to implement small manageable chucks without concerns that I was breaking previous behavior.

 NOTE: I broke previous behavior a few times, for example, when I forgot to take the minus sign into consideration when parsing.
 The existing minus sign tests failed, and I immediately knew how to address it.
 I also made a few too many changes and tests failed in a way I didn’t initially understand.
 I reverted those changes, got back to passing, and proceeded in smaller steps without further incident.